The Effects of Morphine Use

 A morphine high gives the user feelings of euphoria, intense relaxation, and decreased perception of pain.

 Morphine is available in a number of forms, including a variety of tablets for oral or rectal administration, and solution form for IV administration.
 The effects of the many oral forms of morphine may be intensified by ingestion of the drug via an alternate method, which can include crushing pills to then smoke or dissolving them in solution for injection.
 Users who do this subject themselves to serious side effects and overdose.
+Learn more about morphine overdose.

 Morphine use can cause a range of side effects, ranging from mild to fatal.
 These side effects can include: